SuleimanFarah/sunpy/GSoC-2016-itachi_uchiha.md

 ### Commitment
 I don’t have any other internships or work ( I don’t plan on having any ) for the summer.
 I don’t have any plans to go on vacation either.

 My classes for the new semester will begin around August 1, but I would still be able to give sufficient time for the project as academic load is very less during the initial few weeks of the semester.
+I will be able to spare 35-40 hours for the project per week easily.

 Also, because my summer vacation starts on May 7, I will start working on the project early so that I can try to complete the project well before the deadline ( around 2-3 weeks before the deadline ).
 This will also ensure that any extra unforeseen and time consuming challenges will be taken care of ( there are also buffer periods to handle this ).